tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_redocly_tutorial.md

 Redoc provides one of the most attractive outputs for REST API docs.
 In a [recent survey about trends in developer documentation](https://idratherbewriting.com/learnapidoc/docapis_trends.html), I asked developers "How do you render the OpenAPI specification into documentation?"
 Although [Swagger UI](https://idratherbewriting.com/learnapidoc/pubapis_swagger.html) was the most common (used 27% of the time), this is likely because it's free.
 The premium version of Swagger (called [SwaggerHub](https://idratherbewriting.com/learnapidoc/pubapis_swaggerhub_smartbear.html)) was used only 4% of the time.
 In contrast, Redoc was used 8% of the time.

 {% if site.format == "kindle" or site.format == "pdf" %}
-This content doesn't embed well in print, as it contains JavaScript.
-Please go to https://idratherbewriting.com/learnapidoc/pubapis_redocly_tutorial.html to view the content.
+*Note: This content doesn't embed well in print, as it contains JavaScript.
+Please go to [https://idratherbewriting.com/learnapidoc/pubapis_redocly_tutorial.html] to view the content.*
 {% endif %}

 {% if site.format == "web" %}